Better Photos = More Followers [Food and Drink Photography Tips]

 - Tap and hold to focus.
 With the camera open, tap and hold on the item in the photo you want to show off most.
 This will focus the camera on that point and lock it in until the picture is taken, ensuring crisp and clear images of your subject.

-There are more quick lessons on The Chef Shot Youtube channel, including guides on photo editing and lighting.
+There are even more quick lessons for food and drink photography on The Chef Shot Youtube channel.
+Including guides on photo editing and lighting.
+Worth checking them out!

 With better pictures comes better stories for your fans and followers.
 The connection between your brand and them will grow, as will the power of your social media and email content to drive more business.